Dril: Identity

-Initially, little was known about the anonymous author of the dril account.
-When asked about the account's anonymity during a private Q&A in 2017, dril responded "i am an almost 30 year old man and i could not really care less about the Authenticity of the platform i use to convey dick jokes."
-Jacob Bakkila, one of the writers behind the @Horse_ebooks Twitter account, claimed in 2013 that dril had once hired him for a project.
+Dochney initially maintained anonymity; for many years, little was known about the author behind the @dril account.
+When asked about the account's longtime anonymity during a private Q&A in 2017, he responded "i am an almost 30 year old man and i could not really care less about the Authenticity of the platform i use to convey dick jokes."
+Jacob Bakkila, one of the writers behind the @Horse_ebooks Twitter account, hinted in 2013 that the person behind dril had once hired him for a project.
 Bakkila told BuzzFeed that dril's author was a graphic designer living somewhere in the New York metropolitan tri-state area.
-BuzzFeed's John Herrman and Katie Notopoulos speculated that dril may be a collaborative project or that Bakkila himself was behind dril.
+BuzzFeed's John Herrman and Katie Notopoulos speculated that the account might be a collaborative project or that Bakkila himself was behind it.
 Bakkila denied the rumor that he was dril, adding that dril was "a friend" who had contributed to the @Horse_ebooks sequel, Bear Stearns Bravo.

-On November 16, 2017, a Tumblr post identifying dril's author by his real name went viral.
-Other posts identifying dril's author existed as early as 2014 on Tumblr, Twitter, and Reddit, but these earlier posts had not gone viral or been publicized in the media.
-The 2017 post identified dril through "informed guesswork" founded on other clues, including a LinkedIn page associated with Bear Stearns Bravo and a writing credit on Hiveswap, an adventure game set in the universe of Andrew Hussie's long-running webcomic Homestuck.
+On November 16, 2017, a Tumblr post identifying dril's author as Paul Dochney went viral.
+Other posts identifying Dochney existed as early as 2014 on Tumblr, Twitter, and Reddit, but these earlier posts had not gone viral or been publicized in the media.
+The 2017 post unmasked dril through "informed guesswork" founded on other clues, including a LinkedIn page associated with Bear Stearns Bravo and a writing credit on Hiveswap, an adventure game set in the universe of Andrew Hussie's long-running webcomic Homestuck.